UX Design vs. Graphic Design: Choosing the Right Career Path

 The tools and software UX and graphic designers use to complete their tasks also differ.

 A UX designer might use a variety of tools for different tasks.
-There are tools specifically for low and high-fidelity prototyping, flow-charting, building questionnaires and surveys, wireframing, and usability testing.
+Some tools are specifically for low and high-fidelity prototyping, flow-charting, building questionnaires and surveys, wireframing, and usability testing.

 Graphic and UX designer salary

-How much you earn as a graphic or UX designer will depend on several factors, including your location, education, amount of experience, and industry.
-But generally, UX designers tend to draw a bigger salary than graphic designers.
-Here’s a look at how three different sources report average or median salaries in the US.
+How much you earn as a graphic or UX designer depends on several factors, including location, education, experience, and industry.
+However, UX designers generally earn a higher salary than graphic designers.
+Discover how three different sources report average or median salaries in the US.

 US Bureau of Labor StatisticsGlassdoor (US)PayScale (US)

-UX designers and graphic designers might come from different educational backgrounds as well.
+UX designers and graphic designers might also have different educational backgrounds.
 Graphic design jobs often require a bachelor’s degree in graphic design or a related field.

 Since UX is a relatively new field, you won’t find as many established degree programs in UX specifically.
 Instead, UX designers might get their degrees in computer science, human-computer interaction, psychology, or design.